 Who we are

-We are River Luck and Emily Waggoner, and we are North Carolinians now living in Boston.
+We are River Luck and Emily Waggoner, and we are North Carolinians now living in New England.

 River is an actor, model, activist, musician, artist, and grad student who happens to also be transgender.
 His pronouns are he/his/him.